007 MAGAZINE - The World's Foremost James Bond Resource!

 Player's promotional letter features in the Thunderball premiere brochure with additional text

 The 13th edition sold out very quickly and was reprinted in late 1965 to meet the demand generated by the forthcoming release of the new film which opened across the UK in January 1966.
-The 14th printing of THUNDERBALL is also unique in that many copies of the paperback included a very clever piece of cross-promotion with Player's cigarettes.
+The 14th printing of THUNDERBALL is also unique in that many copies of the paperback included a very clever item of cross-promotion with Player's cigarettes.
 A two-sided letter on thin blue water-marked airmail paper was folded inside the paperback.
 The letter from Domino to James Bond refers to the sailor ‘hero’ on the front of Player's cigarette packets.
 Domino recounts the story of her first love on pages 152-155 of the paperback.
 Other than the text, there is no branding or reference as to what the letter meant, leaving many readers puzzled by its inclusion, resulting in countless copies being discarded over the years.

-In reality the marketing idea was devised by EON Productions publicist Derek Coyte, who died in 2015.
+In reality the marketing idea was devised by EON Productions publicist Derek Coyte, who died in 2014.

 007 MAGAZINE Editor & Publisher Graham Rye explains: